 Assuming that both potential meanings of the word “blue” make sense for the domain, then the surrounding contextual words will help to differentiate between them.
 “Blue” by itself may be ambiguous, but Jaxon processes n-grams of varying lengths and can assemble distinct meaningful phrases such as “feeling blue” and “shade (of) blue” to distinguish meaning via surrounding words, just as human readers do.

-Any type of text data in most common file formats can be ingested including text/JSON/XML, PDFs, and Microsoft Word documents.
+Any type of tabular data, including numerical and categorical, and text data in most common file formats can be ingested including text/JSON/XML, PDFs, and Microsoft Word documents.
 Text does not need to be curated or normalized before being run through Jaxon.

 © Copyright 2020.
 All rights reserved.